 LUMN ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of May 2, 2023 in the Class Action Filed on Behalf of Lumen Technologies, Inc. Shareholders

-NEW YORK, March 14, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lumen Technologies, Inc. (NYSE: LUMN) alleging that the Company violated federal securities laws.
+NEW YORK, March 21, 2023 /PRNewswire/ --The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lumen Technologies, Inc. (NYSE: LUMN) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all persons or entities who purchased or otherwise acquired Lumen common stock between September 14, 2020, and February 7, 2023, inclusive.